McHale's Navy: Spinoff

 Producer Edward Montagne set up a female version of McHale's Navy entitled Broadside, which ran for 32 episodes on ABC during the 1964–65 television season.
 In place of the PT crew were a group of WAVES led by Lt.
 Anne Morgan (Kathleen Nolan).
-She and her motor pool personnel Joan Staley, Sheila James, Lois Roberts. and Jimmy Boyd (as a male with a female name), were up against the naval base's rarefied commander Edward Andrews and his nervous adjutant George Furth, who guest-starred in an episode of McHale's Navy entitled "Dart Gun Wedding."
+She and her motor pool personnel Joan Staley, Sheila James, Lois Roberts. and Jimmy Boyd (as a male with a female name), were up against base commander Edward Andrews and his nervous adjutant George Furth, who guest-starred in an episode of McHale's Navy entitled "Dart Gun Wedding."
 Dick Sargent provided a love interest for Nolan.

 Edward Andrews (as "Eddie Andrews") had appeared in Edward Montagne's military sitcom The Phil Silvers Show (Sergeant Bilko).
 Montagne remembered him and co-starred him in Broadside.
 "The amusing thing is that Ed Montagne first offered me the Captain Binghamton role in his McHale's Navy and I turned him down," said Andrews in 1965.
 "After seeing what a wonderful job Joe Flynn is doing with the role, I keep kicking myself for what was apparently a stupid decision.
 [Broadside] is roughly a distaff version of McHale's Navy."

 Although not an actual spinoff, Tim Conway and Joe Flynn teamed up playing characters with similar personalities in The Tim Conway Show, which lasted only 13 episodes in 1970.